-Macmillan Cancer Support can help with questions about benefits and insurance and can send you booklets with detailed information.
+Some people have found it hard to get information about what help they can get with money and have had problems claiming benefits.
+If you need some help, call Macmillan Cancer Support on 0808 808 00 00.
+They can help with questions about benefits and insurance and can send you booklets with detailed information.
 They also offer grants to people on low incomes.

 Speak to your healthcare team if you’re planning to travel during your treatment.
 They can tell you how your treatment might affect your plans.
 They can also give you a letter to take with you, listing the medicines you’re taking and what they’re for.
 This can be helpful if you’re travelling abroad.
 If you have a stoma, your stoma care nurse specialist can give you a card that explains, in several languages, what your stoma supplies are for.
 They can also offer helpful tips for travelling with a stoma.
 Always carry some supplies in your hand luggage in case of baggage delays.